dwavesystems/spin-boson-chain/README.rst

 :ref:`installation_instructions_sec` page.

 ..
-Note for those reading the raw .rst file: see file 'docs/INSTALL.rst' for instructions on installing the ostfic library as well as instructions for compiling the documentation of this library.
+Note for those reading the raw .rst file: see file 'docs/INSTALL.rst' for instructions on installing the sbc library as well as instructions for compiling the documentation of this library.

 Learning how to use sbc